Mohaned5/Panime/README.md

   * **Perspective Images**: For each panoramic image, there are 20 corresponding perspective views rendered from an icosahedron projection.
       * Resolution: `512 x 512`

-Each image set is accompanied by rich metadata, including the generative text prompts and camera parameters for each view.
+Each image set is accompanied by rich metadata, including generative text prompts, descriptive tags, and camera parameters for each view.

 -----

 ## File Structure

 The dataset is organized into `train`, `test`, and `val` splits.
 Within each split, a directory is created for each scene based on its panoramic prompt.
+The panoramic image filename also matches the folder name.

 ```
 Panime/
 ├── train/
-│   ├── A_vibrant_fantasy_marketplace.../
+│   ├── a_vibrant_coral_reef_ecosystem.../
 │   │   ├── pano/
-│   │   │   └── image.png
+│   │   │   └── a_vibrant_coral_reef_ecosystem....png
 │   │   └── images/
 │   │       ├── 0.png
 │   │       ├── 1.png